Andrei Năstase: Professional activity

 From 1997 to 2000, Năstase worked as a prosecutor, employed at the Office of the Chișinău Prosecutor of Transport, initially as interim aid, then as assistant to the transport prosecutor.
 Not much information about his work in this position is available.
-In a reply sent to RISE Moldova following an enquiry, the General Prosecutor's Office stated that "in the archives, some documents set up by the assistant of the transport prosecutor, Andrei Năstase, regarding inspections of several aspects of the activity of civil aviation enterprises, including the state enterprise Air Moldova, have been identified".
-According to the reply of the General Prosecutor's Office, "although, following the controls, a number of derogations were established in the activity of Air Moldova (subordinated to the State Civil Aviation Administration, headed in that period by Victor Țopa), no prosecutor's reaction has been taken".
+In a reply sent to RISE Moldova following an enquiry, the Office of the Prosecutor General of Moldova stated that "in the archives, some documents set up by the assistant of the transport prosecutor, Andrei Năstase, regarding inspections of several aspects of the activity of civil aviation enterprises, including the state enterprise Air Moldova, have been identified".
+According to the reply of the Office of the Prosecutor General of Moldova, "although, following the controls, a number of derogations were established in the activity of Air Moldova (subordinated to the Civil Aviation Authority, headed in that period by Victor Țopa), no prosecutor's reaction has been taken".

 From 2000 to 2002, Năstase worked as a deputy director of the Moldovan-German Joint Undertaking Air Moldova S.R.L.
 During this time, Air Moldova has been transformed from a state-owned enterprise into a joint venture, a procedure which has drawn accusations of unlawfulness from political analyst Victor Gurău.
 According to him, the company's shares were taken over by a so-called foreign investor, who had no accounts and did not meet the minimum requirements to form an undertaking.
-However, subsequent investigations from the Moldovan Government did not come to the same conclusions.
+However, subsequent investigations from the Government of Moldova did not come to the same conclusions.
 The restructuring of the company led to an investment of over 2 million dollars and another 18,6 million dollars for the acquisition of two Embraer-type aircraft.
 In 2002, after the communist government came back to power and pursued an aggressive renationalization campaign of multiple enterprises, they abusively nationalized Air Moldova, depriving the German investors of their shareholding illegally.
 Following the decision to renationalize the company, the authorities were forced to pump money into the enterprise, which did not alleviate the company's financial issues.
 Following the collapse of the communist government in 2009, the company was privatized once again by other investors.